bmir-radx/harmonization-metrics/README.md

 A library and command line interface for computing metrics on harmonization for the RADx Data Hub.

-## Usage
+## Usage - Library

-To use the Harmonization Metrics library, add the following Maven dependency:
+To use the Harmonization Metrics programmatically, add the following Maven dependency for the library component of the Harmonization Metrics tool:

 ```
 <dependency>